WillTheFarmer/apache-logs-to-mysql/README.md

 ### %s - Status.
 For requests that have been internally redirected, this is the status of the original request.
 ### %H - The request protocol.
 ### %m - The request method.
-### %U - The URL path requested, not including any query string.
+### %U - The URI path requested, not including any query string.
 ### "%{Referer}i - Referer log format
 ### %{User-agent}i - Agent (Browser) log format
 ### %{VARNAME}C - The contents of cookie VARNAME in the request sent to the server.
 Only version 0 cookies are fully supported.